-Best M.2 SSDs for PS5 in 2021
+Check out the best SSDs for PS5 to upgrade your internal storage

 5. Micro Connectors M.2 2280 Heatsink: Best SSD heatsink

-If you're going with a drive like the Samsung 980 Pro, you'll need to add a heatsink so it can work with the PS5.
+If you're going with a drive like the Samsung 980 Pro without a heatsink, you'll need to add a heatsink so it can work with the PS5.
 Fortunately, there are plenty of options available, and Micro Connectors' M.2 2280 SSD Heatsink is the best one around.

 This particular heatsink is designed for M.2 2280 drives, and it features a silicone thermal pad and silicone rings to make it easy to install on your SSD.
 With a height of just 5mm, the design ensures it can easily slot into your PS5 as well.
-But then again, there is a possibility that Sony will not allow drives without a built-in heatsink as internal storage on the PS5, so this particular route may not work.
+It's extremely important to add something like this to an SSD without a heatsink.
+Sony highly recommends not using an SSD without a heatsink in the PS5, as the extreme heat can degrade performance.

 Pros: